haoyangofficial/haoyangofficial.github.io/_pages/about.md

 Hello!
 This is the homepage of Hao YANG's personal website.

 I'm a third-year student with the Honors College in Northwestern Polytechnical University.
 I was born and raised in Zhongshan, Guangdong.
-My hobbies are music, coffee, pooling and coding.
+My hobbies are music, coffee, coding and snooker.

 This website is made from [Academic Pages](https://academicpages.github.io/).
+Last update: Jul.
+16th, 2025.